Introduction to Repls The name REPL stands for Read-Eval-Print-Loop - an interactive, typically console-based, programming environment. However, repls at Repl.it have exceeded that definition and are now capable of much more. A repl at Repl.it is an interactive programming environment. You can creat

-# Introduction to Repls REPL stands for Read-Eval-Print-Loop - however, the function of REPLs at Repl.it has outgrown that definition.
-Capable of doing much more, Repls are the workspaces that Repl.it users interface with whenever they use the app.
-A Repl at Repl.it is an interactive programming environment.
-You can create a workspace in any number of languages, where you are given a container on a virtual machine where your code can run, sandboxed.
+# Introduction to Repls The name REPL stands for Read-Eval-Print-Loop - an interactive, typically console-based, programming environment.
+However, repls at Repl.it have exceeded that definition and are now capable of much more.
+A repl at Repl.it is an interactive programming environment.
+You can create a workspace in any number of [languages](https://repl.it/languages), where you are given a container on a virtual machine where your code can run.
 In any given repl, there are two main parts - the editor and the console.
 The editor uses [Monaco](https://microsoft.github.io/monaco-editor/), the same technology that powers Visual Studio Code ([learn some tips and tricks](/repls/editor)).
 On mobile, the editor is [Ace](https://ace.c9.io/).
 The console is where the standard output will appear, and where you will be prompted to enter standard input.
-In most languages, the console doubles as a repl - you can evaluate snippets of code interactively, and in [some cases](/repls/files), you can interact with variables that have been defined in your main body of code.
+In most languages, the console doubles as an interactive prompt - you can evaluate snippets of code interactively, and in [some cases](/repls/files), you can interact with variables that have been defined in your main body of code.
 To get up and running quickly head to the [quick start guide](/misc/quick-start) or read on to learn what you can do with repls.